INN/news-match-donation-shortcode/readme.txt

 == Frequently Asked Questions ==

-== Styling ==
+= How do I change the looks of this form? =

 This plugin comes with a default stylesheet, `assets/css/donation.css`, which is output on pages that have the shortcode.

 If you do not want this stylesheet enqueued on pages where the donation shortcode is displayed, hook a filter on `newsmatch_donate_plugin_css_enqueue` that returns `False`.
 Within your filter function, you may want to enqueue your own stylesheet.
+Alternately, just put the styles in your theme's stylesheet.

 The structure of the buttons and `<select>`-based dropdown markup can be examined through your browser's inspector, or by [viewing the source code of the views](https://github.com/INN/news-match-donation-shortcode/tree/master/views).